teracow/googliser/README.md

 Allowable parameters are indicated with a hyphen then a single character or the alternative form with 2 hypens and the full-text.
 Single character parameters (without arguments) can be concatenated. e.g. `-cdghkqv`.
 Parameters can be specified as follows:

+**** Required ****

 `-p` or `--phrase [STRING]`
-**Required!** The search-phrase to look for.
+The search-phrase to look for.
 Enclose whitespace in quotes e.g. *"small brown cows"*

-`-n` or `--number [INTEGER]`
-Number of images to download.
-Default is 25.
-Maximum is 1,000.
+***Optional***

+`-c` or `--colourised`
+Display with ANSI coloured text.
+Definitely try it with colours. :)

+`-d` or `--debug`
+Put the debug log file into sub-directory.
+If selected, debugging output is appended to '**debug.log**' in the created sub-directory.
+This file is always created in the temporary build directory.
+Great for finding out what external commands and parameters were used!

 `-f` or `--failures [INTEGER]`
 How many download failures before exiting?
 Default is 40.
 Enter 0 for unlimited (this may try to download all results - so only use if there are many failures).
 In rare circumstances, it is possible for the script to show more failures than this.
 Worst case would be reported as high as `((failures - 1) + parallel)`.
 The inevitable consequence of parallel downloads. :)

-`-p` or `--parallel [INTEGER]`
-How many parallel image downloads?
-Default is 8.
-Maximum is 40. **Larger is not necessarily faster!**

-`-t` or `--timeout [INTEGER]`
-Number of seconds before Wget gives up.
-Default is 15.
-Maximum is 600 (10 minutes).

-`-r` or `--retries [INTEGER]`
-Number of download retries for each image.
-Default is 3.
-Maximum is 100.

-`-u` or `--upper-size [INTEGER]`
-Only download image files that are reported by the server to be smaller than this many bytes.
-Some servers do not report file-size, so these will be downloaded anyway and checked afterward.
-Enter 0 for unlimited size.
-Default is 0 (unlimited).

-`-l` or `--lower-size [INTEGER]`
-Only download image files that are reported by the server to be larger than this many bytes.
-Some servers do not report file-size, so these will be downloaded anyway and checked afterward.
-Default is 1,000 bytes.
-I've found this setting useful for ignoring files sent by servers that give me HTML instead of the JPG I requested. :)

-`-i` or `--title [STRING]`
-Specify a custom title for the gallery.
-Default is to use the search-phrase.
-Enclose whitespace in quotes e.g. *'This is what cows look like!'*

-`-k` or `--links`
-Put the URL results file into sub-directory.
-If selected, the URL list will be found in '**download.links.list**' in the sub-directory.
-This file is always created in the temporary build directory.

-`-c` or `--colourised`
-Display with ANSI coloured text.
-Definitely try it with colours. :)

 `-g` or `--no-gallery`
 Don't create a thumbnail gallery.